Last Updated on

 The more colors and options you have, the more likely you’ll attract hummingbirds.
 So, why not add a few new flowering plants to your yard?
 It’ll work better if they’re native plants, so the hummingbirds know what they’re looking at.
 Don’t get too fancy here — just keep the colors bright.

 There are few birds as mesmerizing as the hummingbird.
 The way they flutter in place, with wings beating over 50 times a second, is part of their appeal.
-But unlike finches and other songbirds, they require a bit more work to attract.
+But unlike finches and other songbirds, attracting hummingbirds to your feeder requires a bit more work.